sandialabs/spack-manager/docs/user_profiles/developers/snapshot_workflow.md

 ```
 [user@el1 user]$ spack env activate -d ${SPACK_MANAGER}/environments/exawind
 ```
-Both of the previous steps can be combined into one with `quick-create-env -n exawind -s 'nalu-wind@master+hypre+cuda cuda_arch=70%gcc'`.
+Both of the previous steps can be combined into one with `quick-create-env -n exawind -s 'nalu-wind@master+hypre+cuda %gcc'`.

 Next, we will turn `nalu-wind` and `hypre` into "develop specs" with a command that tells Spack we want to edit the code for these packages locally and always rebuild with our local clones of the packages.
 We do this with the `spack manager develop` command: